The University of Oregon is preparing to distribute emergency grants to students experiencing hardship due to the coronavirus pandemic.

 The U.S. Department of Education has stated that CARES Act funds can only go to students who are eligible to submit a Free Application for Federal Student Aid, often referred to as FAFSA, for the 2019-20 academic year.

-Eligible students can request CARES Act funds by completing an online emergency aid application.
+Eligible students are urged to apply online.
 Award amounts will vary by student and are unique to each student’s circumstances and specific expenses.
 The university anticipates significant demand for the funds, and awards may be less than the full amount a student requests.

 Students who do not have a financial aid application on file with the UO do not have to submit one to receive funds.
-However, they will have to certify they are eligible to receive federal financial aid in the online application.
+However, they will have to certify they are eligible to receive federal financial aid.
 Receiving CARES Act funds will not affect students’ current or future financial aid.
+More information is available through the financial aid office.

 The university will begin reviewing student applications in the next two weeks, and funds will start being distributed to students who successfully apply in the next few weeks.